 - R(RQ) v Croydon LBC (2022) EWHC (Admin) unreported: whether Croydon LBC’s allocations scheme and application form was lawful (as caseworker).
 It was successfully argued that the application form discouraged lawfully entitled applicants from applying to the allocations scheme under part 6 of the Housing Act 1996.

-- Assisting the solicitor with conduct in R (Day) v SSWP [2021] EWHC 608 (Admin) [2021] P.T.S.R.
-1342 concerning the lawfulness of the SSWP’s policy on fine deductions from Universal Credit (as caseworker).
+- R (Day) v SSWP [2021] EWHC 608 (Admin) [2021] P.T.S.R.
+1342 concerning the lawfulness of the SSWP’s policy on fine deductions from Universal Credit (assisting solicitor with conduct as caseworker).
 The fine deductions were applied via an automated system.

 First-tier Tribunal